 The seven soul archetypes are:

-The Server (or Saint) represents about one quarter of the global population; there are more Servers on Earth than any other soul archetype at this time.
-Servers have a natural drive to serve the greater good and to embody the qualities of service, support, and nurturing.
+The Server (or Saint) represents about one-quarter of the global population; there are more Servers on Earth than any other soul archetype at this time.
+Servers have a natural drive to serve the greater good and to embody the qualities of service, support and nurturing.
 They possess an innate capacity for service that many souls aspire to.
 Of all the soul archetypes, even in the early phases of development, the Server takes to earthly life more naturally than the other soul archetypes.
 In the positive polarity Servers are the most saintly, grounded, and altruistic of these archetypes.
 However, in the negative polarity, the Server may fall into situations of enslavement, self-neglect, and/or martyrdom.
 Servers innate desire to serve often makes them very valued and effective leaders of their communities, but most will find their purpose and joy closer to home.

 Scholars have an intrinsic ability to assimilate and integrate information on any topic that interests them, and the source that nourishes their understanding can be virtually anything: library and scientific research, travel, participant observation, or contemplation and meditation.
 Scholar souls learn not only in an academic sense but also with respect to inner world perspectives.
 Scholars are the only neutral soul archetype; they tend to be less proactive in the outside world, more thinkers than doers.
 While Scholars can adopt a more extroverted lifestyle when it suits them, they usually prefer a more introverted one.
 A young Scholar may be arrogant, impractical, or easily lost in details; conversely, the mature Scholar evolves to develop knowledge and wisdom from meaningful life experiences and seeks to be useful to the greater good in some capacity.

 King souls are natural born leaders even when they are not in actual positions of power throughout life.
-King souls often possess an intrinsic talent for tactics, orchestration, and understanding derived from broad perspective.
+King souls often possess an intrinsic talent for tactics, orchestration, and understanding derived from a broad perspective.
 Kings may be presidents or paupers, but no matter the role they find themselves playing, a King soul will always be found leading the pack.
 The young King soul can be tyrannical, autocratic, and arrogant, using others for personal gain, while the mature King (a positively polarized soul) is often responsible, empathetic, and empowering.
 They lead by example and inspire others to work together for the greater good.

 Priest souls are often born with a deep calling to make the world a better place and to be a source of inspiration to others.
 More than any other soul archetype, the Priest has a keen sense of when things are going wrong and of how to inspire others to unite and make things right again.
 In the negative polarity, a Priest soul can be prone to self-righteousness, dogma, mania, and tyranny.
 (Adolf Hitler would be such an example of a young Priest soul such as this.)
 However, when they are of positive polarity, a more evolved and mature Priest will tend to embody higher qualities such as unconditional love, empathy, charity, compassion, and understanding.
 Due to the deep level of commitment most Priest souls have to their causes, many find themselves serving in roles of spirituality, religion, or philosophy.
 Any role where the Priest has an opportunity to awaken others to their